On this page

 E. Appeals

-3. Content for Appeal.
-A party may appeal on the following grounds:
+2. Content for Appeal.
+A party may only appeal on the following grounds:

-1. Newly discovered material information that was not known to the appellant party during the investigation and during the conduct review meeting and which likely would change the finding of responsibility or the sanction imposed had it been available; or
+• Newly discovered material information that was not known to the appellant party during the investigation and during the Conduct Review Meeting/College Hearing Board Review Meeting and which likely would change the finding of responsibility or the sanction imposed had it been available; or

-4. Appellate Officer.
-The Appellate Officer will decide the merits of any appeal, and in doing so, may consult with the Conduct Officer, and any other individual that the appellate officer deems appropriate.
+3. Appellate Officer.
+The Appellate Officer will decide the merits of any appeal, and in doing so, may consult with the Conduct Officer, and any other individual that the Appellate Officer deems appropriate.
 The purpose of the appeal is not to re-hear the case; rather it is to determine if there is sufficient information presented that would require a reconsideration of the decision.

-5. Enforcement of the initial outcome from the Conduct Review Meeting: Any action assessed or recommended at the Conduct Review Meeting may be enforced, in whole or in part, pending the outcome of the appeal at the sole discretion of the Procedural Coordinator, including removal or suspension.
+4. Enforcement of the initial outcome from the Conduct Review Meeting/College Hearing Board Review Meeting: Any action assessed or recommended at the Conduct Review Meeting/College Hearing Board Review Meeting, including Removal or Suspension, may be enforced, in whole or in part, pending the outcome of the appeal at the sole discretion of the Procedural Coordinator.

-1. Affirm all or part of the decision (which includes the sanction, as well as the determination of responsibility) or,
+• Affirm all or part of the decision (which includes the sanction, as well as the determination of responsibility) of the Conduct Review Meeting/College Hearing Board Review Meeting or,

-2. May refer the matter back to the Conduct Review Meeting for further consideration.
+• May refer the matter back to the Conduct Review Meeting/College Hearing Board Review Meeting for further consideration.
 If the matter is referred back, the Appellate Officer will provide specific instructions in the referral.
 In the event of a referral, the Appellate Officer may mandate such further proceedings as the Appellate Officer deems appropriate under the circumstances, consistent with the Community Standards.

-7. The decision of the appellate officer will be provided in writing and is final.
+6. The decision of the Appellate Officer will be provided in writing and is final.
 All parties to an appeal will receive simultaneous written notice of the outcome of the appeal.

 F. Accommodations for Students with Disabilities